PortuguêsPassion for Motorcycling: my story

 the section Classic & Rare Bikes is about our jubilee of 35 Years of Motorcycling that happened in May/2005;

 the section Sundown Hunter 90 is related to the Sundown Hunter 90, that I have purchased (beginning of April/2007); this is a Chinese bike.

-the section Sundown STX Motard (a Chinese motorcycle as well) is about our current bike, purchased on the 2nd of May, 2008;
+the section Sundown STX Motard (a Chinese motorcycle as well) is about the bike I have purchased on the 2nd of May, 2008 until February, 2017.

 1999 - 2017 Ricardo C. da Rocha Lima